 Related Links

 Written by Lily Heise for HiP Paris.
 Looking to travel?
-Check out Plum Guide, Haven In and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
-Check out marketplace shop and experiences.
+Check out our marketplace shop and experiences.